Updated: Jul 9

 Things that work against you:

-Confusing menus that don't have an obvious structure to them.
+Confusing menus that have bad design or don't have an obvious structure to them.

-An overwhelming number of options, which creates confusion and communicates a lack of preparedness.
+An overwhelming number of options in the search bar, which creates confusion and communicates a lack of preparedness.

 A website layout that doesn't make sense, which can instantly give visitors the wrong idea of your brand.